kevinmutwiri/soft-skills/week4/webResearch/README.md

 problem-solving is all about asking the right questions.

+There are three main types of research questions that you can ask:

+1. **Causal** – Compares two or more phenomena and determines whether a relationship exists.
+These are often called relationship research questions.
+Example: Does the amount of calcium in the diet of elementary school children affect the number of cavities they have per year?

+2. **Descriptive** – Seeks to describe a phenomenon and often study “how much”, “how often”, or “what is the change”.
+Example: _How often do university-aged students use Twitter?_

+3. **Comparative** – Aims to examine the difference between two or more groups in relation to one or more variables.
+The questions often begin with “What is the difference in…”.
+Example: What is the difference in caloric intake between high school girls and boys?

 to check whether your questions are effective, you can ask yourself more questions like:

 - Does my question capture a complex issue or problem related to my chosen GCGO?